utahnu/obs_dev/hist221/06 The New Deal and the 1930s.md

 - Democracies across the world are falling apart
 - It is possible (though unlikely) that **Franklin D. Roosevelt will emerge as first dictator** of the United States

-> "When President Harding told the country to return to normalcy he was urging what did not - as we now see could not - take place; for human nature being as it is, speculation and inflated prices followed by a collapse were almost inevitable.
-He proved to be as mistaken as a prophet as President Wilson was when he said that we were fighting in the war to make the world safe for democracy; for three of the largest nations engaged have since repudiated popular government altogether, two of them on the side of the victors, and one of the vanquished."
+> "When President Harding told the country to return to normalcy he was urging what did not - as we now see could not - take place; for human nature being as it is, ==speculation and inflated prices followed by a collapse were almost inevitable.== He proved to be as mistaken as a prophet as President Wilson was when he said that we were fighting in the war to make the world safe for democracy; for three of the largest nations engaged have since repudiated popular government altogether, two of them on the side of the victors, and one of the vanquished."
 >
 > \- Lawrence Lowell - *Foreign Affairs*